Binay1/jlox/README.md

 # How to use

-Fire up your favorite java IDE (I used eclipse to build this) and import the project into it.
-Run Lox.java without any arguments to run it in a shell-like mode (REPL) or provide it with a filepath to your Lox program (you can just write it in a .txt file somewhere).
+Fire up your favorite Java IDE (I used eclipse to build this) and open the project in it (Eclipse doesn't let you "import" the project for some reason.
+I'm guessing it's because I uploaded just the src directory to the repo.
+There were probably some hidden files in the base project folder.
+So for Eclipse, just go File -> Open Projects from File System).
+Run Lox.java without any arguments to get a shell-like mode (REPL) or provide it with a filepath to your Lox program (you can just write it in a .txt file somewhere).
+I've only been running it using eclipse so I'll figure out how to compile and run the project straight from cmd and upload instructions soon.